Elder Financial Fraud

 - Contact by Phone or Email By Stranger; and

 - Sense of Urgency From Advisor.

-Silver Law Group has pursued claims in FINRA arbitrations and in federal court for violations of various states’ laws against elder abuse.
+Silver Law Group has pursued claims in FINRA arbitrations, class actions, and in court for violations of laws against elder abuse.
 We are also frequently sought by trust estate lawyers and in probate matters to investigate and potentially pursue claims for investment fraud cases.
 Our lawyers won more than $1 million for an elderly client scammed by a stockbroker in a FINRA arbitration claim award believed to be one of the first successful cases under Florida Elder Abuse Statutes.

 Silver Law Group’s attorneys are frequent lecturers at retirement communities, town meetings, pension groups, and other places and discuss with those audiences proactive measures to avoid being victims of investment fraud.
 We would be happy to speak to your group, free of charge, about what the members of the group can do to protect themselves from investment fraud.
 We never charge for a consultation and are happy to talk privately with someone about their personal financial situation.

 - A List of the Most Common Elder Investor Scams

 - Florida Elderly Exploitation Act: What You Should Know